Table of Contents

-On September 8, the Senate is expected to vote on the Democracy for All Amendment, a proposal that would overturn decisions like Citizens United v.
+On September 8, 2014, the Senate voted on the Democracy for All Amendment, a proposal that would overturn decisions like Citizens United v.
 FEC and reclaim our political system for “We, the People.”
-The idea behind the amendment is simple: Congress and the states should once again be able to set reasonable limits on money in elections so that all people can meaningfully participate in our democracy.
+The idea behind the amendment was simple: Congress and the states should once again be able to set reasonable limits on money in elections so that all people can meaningfully participate in our democracy.

 Unfortunately, because of a series of damaging Supreme Court decisions, today our elected representatives do not have that ability.
 The Citizens United v.
 FEC decision in 2010 opened the door to unlimited corporate political spending and struck down the laws that prohibited such spending.
 The 2014 McCutcheon v.
 FEC decision said that the wealthiest individuals in our country can contribute even more money to political candidates and party committees – striking down the aggregate limits that had capped individuals’ campaign contributions during a single election cycle.

 The effects of these and other decisions have not been hard to see.
 The 2012 election was the most expensive election in our country’s history.
 In that election, almost 60 percent of super PAC donations came from just 159 donors.
 Over 93 percent came from 3,318 donors, or 0.0011 percent of the US population.
 And the influx of money into our elections only continues to get worse.
 A report released in late July shows that in this year’s elections, “dark money” spending is fifteen times what it was at this point in the 2010 midterm elections.
 As money pours into our political system, the voices of everyday Americans – who don’t have a corporate treasury to spend from or millions in their bank accounts – are becoming increasingly hard to hear.